Data-Engineering-AGN/Weather-Data-ETL-using-Kafka/README.md

 # Weather Data ETL Using Kafka

-This project simulates real-time weather data transmission using Apache Kafka, emulating IoT sensors sending continuous updates.
-A multi-node Kafka setup streams data into country-wise topics, and consumers ingest and store the data into a PostgreSQL database for downstream analytics and reporting.
+This project simulates a real-time weather data streaming pipeline using Apache Kafka, designed to emulate IoT sensors that continuously transmit weather metrics such as temperature, humidity, and pressure.
+The architecture is built for scalability, fault tolerance, and parallelism using a multi-node Kafka setup and country-wise topic segmentation.
+The streamed data is ingested and stored in a PostgreSQL database, forming the foundation for downstream analytics, visualization, or machine learning applications.

-## 🚀 Project Overview
+## Project Overview

 - **Producers** simulate weather sensors generating data like temperature, humidity, and pressure for different countries.
 - **Multi-node Kafka cluster** ensures scalable and fault-tolerant message streaming.